 Bottom Line

-Generally, closing a business checking account is a straightforward procedure.
-Of the eight steps listed, four are critical.
-Ensure you have a new account open before closing your old one and see to it that all outstanding checks have cleared.
-Check that automatic withdrawals are changed or canceled and, finally, know who in your business has the authority to close the account.
+Closing a business checking account is a straightforward procedure.
+Of the eight steps above, four are critical: ensure you have a new account open before closing your old one, and see to it that all outstanding checks have cleared.
+Then, check that automatic withdrawals are changed or canceled and, finally, know who in your business is authorized to close the account.
 If you follow the steps in this guide, you should be able to close your business checking account with minimal impact on your business.